Strider earns a trip to the MLB All-Star Game

-Strider joined Key and Billy O’Dell, who was a two-time MLB All-Star (1958,59), as the three Tigers to make an All-Star Game.
+Strider joined Key and Billy O’Dell, a two-time MLB All-Star (1958,59), as the three Tigers to make an All-Star Game.

-In 2023, Strider reached 100 strikeouts in only 61.0 innings pitched, the fastest pitcher to reach triple-digit strikeouts in MLB history.
+In 2023, Strider reached 100 strikeouts in only 61.0 innings pitched, the fastest pitcher to triple-digit strikeouts in MLB history.
 He also leads the majors in strikeouts (155) and strikeouts per nine innings pitched (14.19).
-Strider is 10-2 with a 3.66 ERA, .208 opponents’ batting average and has allowed only 33 walks in 98.1 innings pitched over 17 starts.
+Strider is 10-2 with a 3.66 ERA, a .208 opponents’ batting average, and has allowed only 33 walks in 98.1 innings pitched over 17 starts.

 Strider, who finished second in the voting for 2022 National League Rookie-of-the-Year, is 22-7 with a 3.10 ERA and 357 strikeouts in 232.1 innings pitched over 50 appearances (37 starts) in three MLB seasons.